marianoguerra/riak-core-tutorial/source/first-command.rst

     init([Partition]) ->
         {ok, #state { partition=Partition }}.

-And now for the interesting part, here we have our ping command implementation, we match for ping in the Message position (the first argument):
+Now for the interesting part, here we have our ping command implementation, we match for ping in the Message position (the first argument):

 .. code-block:: erlang

     handle_command(ping, _Sender, State) ->

-And return a reply response with the second item in the tuple being the actual response that the caller will get where we reply with the atom pong and the partition number of this vnode, the last item in the tuple is the new state we want to have for this vnode, since we didn't change anything we pass the current value:
+Return a response with the second item in the tuple being the actual response that the caller will get where we reply with the atom pong and the partition number of this vnode, the last item in the tuple is the new state we want to have for this vnode, since we didn't change anything we pass the current value:

 .. code-block:: erlang

         {reply, {pong, State#state.partition}, State};

-And then we implement a catch all that will just log the unknown command and give no reply back:
+We implement a catch all that will just log the unknown command and give no reply back:

 .. code-block:: erlang